Data Privacy (FERPA)

 - alumni records which contain information about a student after s/he is no longer in attendance at Norwich University and which do not relate to the person as a student.

-Student: A person, who is enrolled in a Norwich University credit or non-credit course, regardless of age.
+Student: A person, who attends a Norwich University credit or non-credit course, regardless of age.

 Norwich University considers the following Directory Information and WILL release this information WITHOUT the written consent of the student.